FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Discussion:

+&nbsp;
-For most Traffic Profiles, "expected to be forwarded" means "intended to get received by SUT from tester".
+: For most Traffic Profiles, "expected to be forwarded" means "intended to get received by SUT from tester".
+This SHOULD be the default interpretation.
-Only if this is not the case, the test report SHOULD describe the Traffic Profile {::comment}
+Only if this is not the case, the test report MUST describe the Traffic Profile in a detail sufficient to imply how Trial Forwarding Ratio should be calculated.

+{::comment}

-    [MB76]: MUST is an absolute requirement (i.e., there is no exception):
+    MB76: MUST is an absolute requirement (i.e., there is no exception):
             1. MUST This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.